wp-plugins/ose-firewall/readme.txt

 8. Google 2-step authentication activation in Centrora Control Panel

 == Changelog ==
+= 3.0.2 =
+* Enhancement: Improved Dashboard Layout to have more user friendly navigation
+* Enhancement: Improved Configuration Layout to have clearer navigation for functions like advanced firewall setting, country block and Google Authenticator
+* Enhancement: Checked if the user has used other Google Authenticator plugin than Centrora Google Authenticator before loading the Google Authenticator plugin
+* Enhancement: Remove the permission denied message for Country Block Page

 = 3.0.1 =
 * Enhancement: Removed the secret word wording from scanning configuration page
 * New: Added Advance Firewall Setting function